DHTMLX/docs-todolist/docs/api/configs/tags_config.md

 ~~~

 :::info
-A tag can start with any symbol, the `#` sign is added automatically
+A hashtag can start with any symbol, the `#` symbol is added automatically
 :::

 ### Example